bbchallenge/bbchallenge/src/routes/method.md

 ### Why two phases?

-Deciders could be integrated into the enumeration algorithm of phase 1 in order to mark a lot less than 88,664,064 machines as undecided to begin with.
+Phase 2's deciders could be integrated into the enumeration algorithm of phase 1 in order to mark a lot less than 88,664,064 machines as undecided to begin with.
 This is the approach taken by [[Marxen and Buntrock, 1990]](http://turbotm.de/~heiner/BB/mabu90.html).

-However we strongly advocate for our model where responsibility is split into two independent phases, this is because:
+However we strongly advocate for our model where responsibility is split into two independent phases, that is because:

 1. Splitting responsibilities yields shorter and easier to verify/test/debug code for both phases.
 In particular, it is very important to establish trust in the seed database of undecided machines hence the simpler the code that generates it the better.

-2. Some deciders might require a lot more resources than others in order to decide machines and might only be relevant to a very small targetted subset of machines.
-Hence we don't want to execute them on all machines and potentially considerably slow down the enumeration process.
+2. Some deciders require a lot more resources than others in order to decide machines and might only be relevant to a very small and targetted subset of machines.
+Hence we don't want to execute them on all machines which would considerably slow down the enumeration process.

-Our approach provides modularity and hopefully facilitates reproducibility, peer review, and trust in the final result.
+Our approach provides modularity and hopefully facilitates reproducibility, peer reviewing, and trust in the final result.

 <a id="seed-database"></a>

 ## Seed database

-The code to construct the seed database is available at [https://github.com/bbchallenge/bbchallenge-seed](https://github.com/bbchallenge/bbchallenge-seed).
+The code to construct **phase 1**'s seed database is available at [https://github.com/bbchallenge/bbchallenge-seed](https://github.com/bbchallenge/bbchallenge-seed).

-This code was built with readibility and concision in mind: it "only" consists of 675 lines of Go^[Go is ideal for lightweight parallelisation which is very useful in this case.] and 105 lines of C. This code is also tested.
+This code was built with readibility and concision in mind: it "only" consists of 675 lines of Go^[2.
+Go is ideal for lightweight parallelisation which is very useful in this case.] and 105 lines of C. This code is also tested.

 You are more than invited to run and challenge this code, see [Contribute](/contribute).